 This summer, the team will be working on a variety of projects.
 One will explore what the American public thinks about global warming and what they want the federal government to do on the issue.
 We will also be conducting statistical analysis of survey data and experiments conducted in recent years exploring the forces guiding Americans' views on issues related to climate change.
 In addition, we will be conducting more general investigations into the forces that inspire some people to vote in national elections while others decline to participate as well as the forces that shape voters' candidate choices.

 No special background is necessary for an undergrad to join our team, although comfort with mathematical/statistical write-ups and some experience with statistics would help you to take on more challenging tasks.
 This job is just right for students interested in close collaboration with a faculty member and a fun and challenging summer.
-Students who have statistical skills may be able to conduct original analyses of existing data to write papers for publication.
+Students who have statistical skills may be able to conduct original analysis of existing data to write papers for publication.

 Immigration and Integration Policy Lab

 Professors David Laitin and Jens Hainmueller are seeking two research assistants to assist in the Immigration and Integration Policy Lab’s research on the impact of integration policies in the United States and Europe.
 The Lab (immigrationlab.stanford.edu) has a number of projects underway, including research on France and Switzerland’s use of integration contracts as well as each country’s asylum process.
 Also, the Lab is developing a large-scale randomized study to assess the impact of naturalization in the United States.
 The research assistants will be responsible for assisting in data collection, preparing literature reviews, updating an immigration blog and conducting descriptive analysis.
 Interest in immigration is a must, and a background in social science and statistics is preferred.